gatsbyjs/gatsby/packages/gatsby-source-wordpress/README.md

         // Create Page pages.
         const pageTemplate = path.resolve("./src/templates/page.js")
         // We want to create a detailed page for each
         // page node.
-We'll just use the WordPress Slug for the slug.
+We'll use the WordPress link for the slug to preserve url structure.
         // The Page ID is prefixed with 'PAGE_' _.each(result.data.allWordpressPage.edges, edge => {
+          const link = new URL(edge.node.link)

           // Gatsby uses Redux to manage its internal state.
           // Plugins and sites can use functions like "createPage"
           // to interact with Gatsby.